aggarwalankush/ionic-mosum/README.md

 ## Contribution
 Contributions are welcome!

-See [features planned for future](https://github.com/aggarwalankush/ionic2-mosum/issues/2) to get contributing ideas.
+See [features planned for future](https://github.com/aggarwalankush/ionic-mosum/issues/2) to get contributing ideas.

 * Report issues
 * Open pull request with improvements
 * Spread the word

 ## License
-ionic2-mosum is available under the MIT license.
+ionic-mosum is available under the MIT license.
 See the LICENSE file for more info.